CodeWithOz/PersonalPortfolio/README.md

 ### License ###
 MIT.

-While I very likely will not accept any pull requests, you are more than welcome to fork this repo and work with it :+1:.
+Though I very likely will not accept any pull requests, you are more than welcome to fork this repo and work with it :+1:.